guardian/recommendations/accessibility.md

 ### Audits

-Teams should perform regular accessibility self-audits on their products.
-They may use tools such as [WAVE](https://www.w3.org/TR/WCAG21/#input-modalities) to facilitate audits.
+Perform regular accessibility self-audits against your products.
+Tools such as [WAVE](https://www.w3.org/TR/WCAG21/#input-modalities) can help facilitate audits.

-The highest priority issues should be identified and fixed in a subsequent health week.
+Prioritise and fix any issues in a health week.

-As well as self-audits, products should undergo external audits from a recognised accessibility auditing company (e.g. [the RNIB](https://www.w3.org/TR/WCAG21/#input-modalities)).
+Arrange external audits for your product using a recognised accessibility auditing company (e.g. [the RNIB](https://www.w3.org/TR/WCAG21/#input-modalities)).